homebridge/homebridge-syno-spk/README.md

 *Please note low power device make take 10-15 minutes to install the package.*

-Once the install has completed, a new Homebridge entry will be shown in the DSM main menu which will open the Homebridge UI.
+Once the install has completed, a new Homebridge menu item will be shown in DSM which will open the Homebridge UI.

 The Homebridge UI app starts on port `8581`.
 The default username is **admin** with password **admin**.